trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 #### Certificates

+##### Single-domain

+When a certificate only has one SAN field and it contains a reference to a single site, then it’s a single-domain certificate.
+It can only be used on one specific website.

+This type of certificates secures a single subdomain/hostname (both `www` and `non-www` variations).

+##### Multi-domain

+The multi-domain certificate is also commonly referred to as a SAN certificate (using the SAN feature of an SSL certificate) and that can be used on more than one domain.

+When a user tries to access a website protected by a multi-domain/SAN certificate, the browser will check the certificate to see if the URL matches one of the SAN names contained within.
+If it does, a secure connection to the server will be established.

+Multi-domain certificate sometimes have 100 or more SAN fields, and some or all of these fields may contain wildcards, creating a hybrid "multi-domain wildcard" certificate.

 ##### Wildcard

+Wildcard certificates are used when you want to secure an unlimited number of subdomains on a single certificate.

 In this brief the author explain [Why you probably shouldn't use a wildcard certificate](https://gist.github.com/joepie91/7e5cad8c0726fd6a5e90360a754fc568), as it will put your security at risk.